ludocode/pottery/include/pottery/compare/README.md

 - `clamp()` -- the given reference limited by min and max references
 - `median()` -- the median of three references

+This template allows you to configure any ordered Pottery container or algorithm with any one ordering expression (like `LESS`, `LESS_OR_EQUAL`, `THREE_WAY`, etc.).
+It defines all comparison functions that the parent templates may need, so they don't have to worry about negating the expression, swapping arguments, etc.

 This template does not distinguish between "weak" and "strong" ordering.
 Whether "equal" implies equivalence or equality is specific to the configured comparison expressions and the context in which they are used.

 This template currently does not support partial ordering.
 This means you cannot use it for example to sort an array of floats where some are NaN.
 Functions will be implemented with their opposites where necessary under the assumptions of symmetry and total ordering.
 For example if you configure only `LESS`, you'll get `less()`, its simple negation `greater_or_equal()`, its symmetric equivalent `greater()` with swapped arguments, etc.

-## Reference Type

-The compare template operates on an abstract reference type with an optional context.
-In the simplest case, the reference type is just a pointer to an element in memory, and the comparison expressions need no context to compare them.
-In more advanced usage, the reference type could be an entry in a container, so you can compare container elements.
-The compare template can even compare abstract values not in memory: a context could contain for example a database connection, the reference type could be the key type for rows to be compared, and configured compare expressions could perform database queries to compare elements.

-The reference type configuration follows the standard type rules.
-All compare functions and all configured expressions take the same abstract reference type as argument, and functions like `min()` and `median()` return this same type, which is defined as `entry_t`.
-This is a typedef to `ENTRY_TYPE` if configured, otherwise `REF_TYPE` if configured, otherwise a pointer to `VALUE_TYPE`.
-If `COMPARE_BY_VALUE` is set to 1, `VALUE_TYPE` must be defined, and `ENTRY_REF` must be defined if `ENTRY_TYPE` is defined as something not implicitly convertible to a pointer to `VALUE_TYPE`.
-(This will be documented elsewhere soon.)

 ## Example

-The Compare template is meant as a helper for other Pottery templates.
-This template allows you to configure any Pottery templates with any one ordering expression (like `LESS`, `LESS_OR_EQUAL`, `THREE_WAY`, etc.) and it defines all comparison functions that templates may need, so they don't have to worry about negating the expression, swapping arguments, etc. Similarly the [`quick_sort` template](../quicksort) needs a `median()` function; this implements it given any ordering expression.

-There isn't much point in using this directly.
+The Compare template is meant as a helper for other Pottery templates so there isn't much point in using this directly.
 Still, it could potentially be useful on its own.
 Here's how you might use it to wrap `strcmp()`:

 ```c
 #define POTTERY_COMPARE_PREFIX string